 • Loss of rent or costs of alternative accommodation if your tenants have to move out following an insured event

-There are many types of landlord insurance available to help landlords and property owners get the correct cover.
+A wide range of landlord insurance policies are available to ensure landlords and property owners get the correct cover.
 The options vary according to the level of cover you want and the sort of property you look after.
+Explore these options below, and feel free to read our guide on landlord insurance types for more detail.

-If you own the freehold of the property buildings insurance is essential, landlord or not.
+If you own the freehold of a property, buildings insurance is essential.
 It typically provides cover for loss or damage caused to the building itself, for example, in the case of fire or flood.
-Some building insurance policies cover malicious damage caused by tenants.
+Some building insurance policies also cover malicious damage by tenants.

-If your tenant or visitor has an accident in your property and considers it to be your fault as the property owner, they may take legal action against you.
-Public liability insurance will cover your legal defence costs and expenses, as well as any damages awarded.
-Liability claims can be costly, so many policies offer in excess of £1m of cover for any one claim.
-Options of £2m, £5m and higher are also available, and these can be beneficial in particularly challenging situations.
+If a tenant/visitor has an accident in your property and blames you as the property owner, they may take legal action.
+Public liability insurance covers your legal defence costs and expenses, as well as any damages awarded.
+Liability claims can be costly, so many policies offer cover in excess of £1m, up to £5m and higher for challenging situations.

-If your property has more than three tenants (not from the same family), general landlord insurance is not adequate – you will need HMO insurance.
+If your property has more than three tenants (not from the same family), such as in student or other shared accommodation, general landlord insurance is not adequate.
+You will need Houses in Multiple Occupancy (HMO) insurance for comprehensive cover of associated liability and risks regarding your property.

 Other unwelcome complications and additional costs could come from having to find alternative accommodation for your tenants should your property become uninhabitable.